usnistgov/FederalProfile-8259A/_Technical/protection.md

 - Ability to utilize sufficient resources to employ cryptographic mechanisms.
 - Ability to obtain and validate certificates.
 - Ability to verify digital signatures.
-- Ability to run hashing algorithms.
 - Ability to compute and compare hashes.
 - Ability to change keys securely.
+- Ability to perform authenticated encryption algorithms.
 - Ability to manage cryptographic keys securely.
   - Ability to generate key pairs.
   - Ability to store encryption keys securely.
-  - Ability to change keys securely.

 ## Secure Storage